tatianamac/tm11ty/src/posts/let-me-learn.md

 - **Build in a way for people to translate your posts.**
   Many people have generously offered to translate my writing into languages cooler than English and I always want to take them up on it.
 I don't currently have a great mechanism on my site to share them.
 Don't be like me.
 Build in a language feature!

-  (While people can rely on automated translations services, ther eis something much better about having a human interpret your post into another language.
+  (While people can rely on automated translations services, there is something much better about having a human interpret your post into another language.
 I also love the community building feels.
 Google Translate is mostly just rude to me.)

 ## Video content